b00f/b00f.github.io/_posts/2023-05-21-securing_cloud_server.md

 sudo systemctl restart sshd
 ```

-After completing these steps, you will no longer be able to log in using the root account
+Now, you will no longer be able to log in using the root account